How to hike Rio Borosa Cazorla: An epic river walk!

 Rio Borosa walk is without a doubt a long one, but with so much beauty along the way, time goes flying!
 It’s such a rewarding hike with big chances of seeing mountain goats.
 Make sure you read up on the 7 Leave No Trace Principles before you head out in nature to make sure you protect this special place.

 Families with younger kids can do parts of the hike and turn back whenever it feels right.
-The first part of the hike can be done with a stroller, but you won’t be able to enter the gorge.
-Even so, it’s a beautiful walk with wonderful places to stop along the river.
+The first part of the hike can be done with a stroller.
+It’s a beautiful walk with wonderful places to stop along the river.

 This is even a good hike for beginners if you’re generally fit as the path is easy to follow and it’s usually trafficked so you have the security of other people around you.
 Nonetheless, if you’re new to hiking, you should read my tips for first-time hikers before you go.